 Shah Vision Consultants - Quality Eye Care in Rockford, IL & Janesville, WI

-Shah Vision Consultants is dedicated to providing the most comprehensive eye exams to patients throughout Rockford, IL.
+Shah Vision Consultants is dedicated to providing the most comprehensive eye exams to patients throughout Rockford, IL and Janesville, WI.
 Our eye exams are designed to screen for diseases and identify any eye abnormalities.
 We also have a large selection of contact lenses and frames for you to choose from, with styles, brands, and colors to suit every face and preference.

 Elevate your eye care to the next level with Shah Vision Consultants.

 Eye Exams & Optometry Services in Rockford, IL & Janesville, WI

 At Shah Vision Consultants we welcome patients of all ages to our comfortable optometry office.
 Our warm and trusted eye doctors provide personalized optical and medical eye care services to satisfy your family’s needs at any age, from pediatrics to geriatrics.
 Depending upon your age, lifestyle and overall health condition, vision care requirements change.
 In our friendly clinic, we become familiar with each individual patient in order to customize eye exams and treatment options.